Loading Events

 The workshop will give a broad look at the current state of the art in face recognition, touching on a wide range of technical topics that are usually considered when planning and deploying a face recognition system.
 The session will be organised into three segments:

-• Second, the session will include the latest information on demographic effects, including state of the art, what’s important and what’s not, factors driving demographics differentials, recent research, goals for that research, standards, and advances in testing and measurement.
+• Second, the session will include the latest information on demographic effects, including state of the art, causal factors, what’s important and what’s not, implications for one-to-many search applications, mitigations, recent research, goals for that research, and advances in testing and measurement.

 • Third, we will include material on satellite topics that are necessary for an in-context view of face recognition in applications: human vs. machine performance, absolute human performance, presentation attack detection vs. its bigger security context, systems vs. algorithms, remaining gaps and inabilities.
-We will also address new and revised standards including the EU-driven ISO/IEC 9868:2025.
+We will also tour new standards including demographic testing, compact faces for QR codes, relaxed face photography, operational testing, synthetic images, and public area systems under EU AI law.

 Patrick Grother is a scientist at the National Institute of Standards and Technology responsible for biometric standards and testing.
 He leads the IREX, FRTE, FATE and FIVE evaluations of iris and face recognition technologies that support biometrics in national scale identity management.
 He co-chairs NIST’s International Face Performance Conference on measurement, metrics and certification.
 Patrick has received U. S. Department of Commerce Gold Medals on three occasions, for work on biometrics in border control, for contributions to the PIV credential, and for work defining and quantifying demographic effects in biometrics.
 Patrick assists a number of US Government agencies on research, development and evaluation.
 Since 2018 he serves as chair of the SC37 committee on Biometrics and is editor of five ISO standards there.
 He received the IEC 1906 Award in 2009 and the ANSI Lohse IT Medal in 2013.